MajickTek/jos/README.md

 ## Instructions:
 ~~~~
+cd src

 javac *.java

 java Jos
 ~~~~
 ### Other Stuff
-run.java is not necessary. the actual main class is Jos.java.
+extra/run.java is not necessary. the actual main class is Jos.java.

 run.java is to show how the program can be fired up instantly (e.g. the loading is fake).